Zika Pamphlet by David R. Kotok

-(Also see David R. Kotok’s series on the Wuhan coronavirus here)
+(Also see David R. Kotok’s series on the COVID-19 coronavirus that started in Wuhan, China here)

 The Zika virus is mosquito-borne.
 The virus mutates frequently, just as all viruses do.
 And it can do serious damage to people.
 It is especially threatening to the fetus of a pregnant mother.
 It causes conditions, including microcephaly, which spell tragedy for the infant and the family.
 When it deals such damage to children, Zika imposes huge societal costs measured in the many millions of dollars.
 All this is documented in the writings that now constitute the chapters of this pamphlet.